Brussels Beer Challenge 2018 - The results!

 A Wide Range

 Silver medals awarded in the Flavoured Beer category bear witness to the creativity of our brewers and their skill at producing well-balanced beers.
-This category comprises beers with added honey or spices as well as those where the brewer enhances the beer with smoky aromas or infuses it with whisky flavours through the use of recycled barrels.
+This category comprises beers with added honey or spices Brussels beer Challenge 2018 It's all in the nose...

 As to bronze medals, the tally now stands at 15.
 Once again we see a wide range of styles, including abbey beers, score highly.
 New market trends have made an impact.
 Belgian brewers do well with alcohol-free and low-alcohol beers and their DubbelWit/Imperial White is also widely appreciated.